TourmalineCore/vite-single-spa/README.md

 To run each service, you need to install modules.
 To do this, enter the command `npm ci`

-Next, you need to build each service by running the command `npm run build`
+Next, you need to build each service by running the command `npm run build` (we recommend starting with the sidebar-app service)

 And then enter the command to start the services `npm run start`